Best Philippines Travel Guide

 Filipino travel writer & content creator

-I’ve lived and traveled across the Philippines for over 10 years — from the mystical shores of Siquijor to the rice terraces of Banaue and the streets of Pagadian City where I grew up.
-This site is my way of sharing honest, first-hand guides to the Philippines for travelers, OFWs, and anyone who loves Filipino culture, food, and life.
+I was born in Cebu City, raised between Cebu and Dumaguete, and now live in Labangan, Zamboanga del Sur — so most of what’s on this site, I’ve either eaten, walked, or grown up around.
+From the mystical shores of Siquijor to the rice terraces of Banaue and the streets of Pagadian City, this is my way of sharing honest, first-hand guides for travelers, OFWs, and anyone who loves Filipino culture, food, and life.

 About the author → Last updated: